What Coffee Machine Do You Need for Your Office?

 If your business is very large, your best option is a coffee vending machine.
 In this case too, you can choose among different types.

 - Floor standing coffee vending machines are among the most popular solutions for office buildings.
 They have a large cup capacity and a wide variety of beverages to satisfy all consumer needs.
 Office coffee vending machines are very efficient in terms of brewing speed as they can deliver drinks in less than 30 seconds with the simple touch of a button.

 - In-cup vending machine: among the largest machines on the market, in-cup vending machines provide both the hot drink and the disposable cup at the same time.
-They are ideal for very large office locations, can usually offer a very broad variety of drinks, and they can deliver them in just a few seconds.
+They are ideal for very large office locations, can usually offer a very broad variety of drinks, including decaffeinated options like tea and hot chocolate, and they can deliver them in just a few seconds.